Of all the fears about pollutants reaching the water supply, concerns about lead remain a top priority.

-Lead works its way into the body’s vital organs, such as the heart, brain and kidneys and is stored in the teeth and bones.
+Lead enters the body’s vital organs, such as the heart, brain, and kidneys and is stored in the teeth and bones.
 The resulting health effects can include:

 - At high levels, it attacks the brain and central nervous system, possibly leading to coma and death

 - Brain development problems sometimes lead to a lower IQ, learning disabilities and slower growth

 - High blood pressure

 - Problems with the immune system

 - Reproductive toxicity